-The Fujifilm FinePix X100 and the Olympus OM-D E-M10 are two digital cameras that were revealed to the public, respectively, in September 2010 and January 2014.
+The Fujifilm FinePix X100 and the Olympus OM-D E-M10 are two digital cameras that were officially introduced, respectively, in September 2010 and January 2014.
 The X100 is a fixed lens compact, while the E-M10 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (X100) and a Four Thirds (E-M10) sensor.
-The Fujifilm has a resolution of 12.2 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 12.2 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X100 vs Olympus E-M10

-The physical size and weight of the Fujifilm X100 and the Olympus E-M10 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X100 and the Olympus E-M10.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 is somewhat larger (3 percent) than the Fujifilm X100.
 In this context, it is worth noting that neither the X100 nor the E-M10 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100 has a lens build in, whereas the E-M10 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100 has a lens built in, whereas the E-M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the E-M10 and their specifications in the Micro Four Thirds Lens Catalog.
+You can compare the optics available for the E-M10 and their specifications in the Micro Four Thirds Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.